3 Ways to Handle a Negative Business Review

 Although responding to negative reviews is crucial, it’s also nice to respond to the positive ones!
 Give your raving fans some attention too, and show them that you appreciate that they took the time to give you a glowing review.

 When you see a negative review, you probably feel angry, hurt, or disappointed – or all three!
 It would be easy to respond with emotion and anger in the moment, but that won’t fix the problem or make you feel any better.

 Once you spot the review, take a minute to calm down.
-Take a deep breath, step away if you need to, and come back when you feel that you’re able to respond calmly and rationally.
+Take a deep breath, step away if you need to, and come back when you feel that you’re able to respond calmly and rationally with facts and apologies if appropriate.
 Focus on the points that the unhappy customer made, instead of seeing it as a personal attack on you and your business.
 Express understanding and acknowledge the complaint, while taking the next steps to listen and fix it.

 Correct the Issue